ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

 Handlers: running operations on change
 ======================================

 Sometimes you want a task to run only when a change is made on a machine.
 For example, you may want to restart a service if a task updates the configuration of that service, but not if the configuration is unchanged.
 Ansible uses handlers to address this use case.
 Handlers are tasks that only run when notified.
-Each handler should have a globally unique name.

 .. contents::
    :local: